Women’s Homelessness Involvement Group (WHIG)

 What is the purpose of the group?

-• Through meaningful involvement from experts by experience to ensure women’s voices are heard, listened to and acted on by services and decision makers
+- To ensure women with lived experience of homelessness have a safe space to meet and through meaningful involvement their voices are heard, listened to and acted on by services and decision makers

 What are the aims of the group?